GfSE/CASCaDE-Coordination/README.md

 # CASCaDE-Coordination
 An environment to keep issues, decisions and other documentation for the coordination of the CASCaDE submission team.
 CASCaDE is a project to standardize such collaboration in terms of data format and ontology.

+The work-package 0 (WP-0) lead by Uwe Kaufmann is responsible for the content.